sudheerj/javascript-interview-questions/README.md

 365. ### How do you rounding numbers to certain decimals

-     You can rounding numbers to a certain number of decimals using `toFixed` method from native javascript.
+     You can round numbers to a certain number of decimals using `toFixed` method from native javascript.

      ```javascript
      let pie = 3.141592653;